hhaji/Algorithms-For-Data-Science/Tools/Git-Cheat-Sheet.md

-git branch --d "branch_name" | Delete the branch git branch | List branches git branch -m "new" | Rename current branch to "new" git checkout -b "branch_name" | Create the branch and switch to this branch git checkout "branch_name" | Switch to "branch_name" git checkout remotes/origin/"branch_name" | Switch to a remote "branch_name" git checkout -- "file_name" | Discard changes in the working directory.
-Here -- means to stay in the same branch which  confirms that "file_name" is not the name of a branch otherwise it switches to "branch_name" git checkout "SHA1 hash" | Switch to a specific commit (determined by SHA1 hash) and detached HEAD.
+git branch --d "branch_name" | Delete the branch git branch | List branches git branch -m "new" | Rename current branch to "new" git checkout "branch_name" | Switch to "branch_name" git checkout -b "branch_name" | Create the branch and switch to this branch git checkout remotes/origin/"branch_name" | Switch to a remote "branch_name" git checkout -- "file_name" | Discard changes in the working directory.
+Here -- means to stay in the same branch which  confirms that "file_name" is not the name of a branch otherwise it switches to "branch_name" git checkout "SHA1 hash" | Switch to a specific commit (determined by SHA1 hash) and **detached HEAD from branch.
+When HEAD is detached, then it is necessary to point pointer to a branch (e.g. git rebase HEAD branch_name, git checkout old_branch_name, git checkout -b new_branch)**.
 Moreover, it is safe and does not overwrite local changes in the working directory git merge "branch_name" | Incorporate changes from the named commits (since the time their histories diverged from the current branch) into the current branch git log | Show committed files git log --oneline | List one commit per line and it shows the first 7 characters of the SHA1 hash and the commit message